FrankSpitulski/rust-discord-record/README.md

 commands

-- !dump
+- /dump
   - writes entire buffer to a file and uploads it to discord
-- !dump file
+- /dump file
   - writes to a file on the bot's local filesystem
-- !dump 5s
+- /dump 5s
   - only dumps the last 5 seconds
-- !clone
+- /clone
-- !ctts
+- /ctts